elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 * define a set of functions that have to be implemented by a module;
 * ensure that a module implements all the functions in that set.

 If you have to, you can think of behaviours like interfaces in object oriented languages like Java: a set of function signatures that a module has to implement.
+Unlike Protocols, behaviours are independent of the type/data.

 ### Defining behaviours